joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 9. Expansion: The startup has achieved significant success and is expanding into new markets or developing new products.

+## DMAIC methodology

+DMAIC is a problem-solving methodology used in the Six Sigma approach to continuous improvement.
+The acronym stands for Define, Measure, Analyze, Improve, and Control.
+Each step of the process is designed to achieve a higher level of quality and efficiency.

+1. Define: In this stage, the problem to be solved is clearly defined, and the goals for the project are established.
+A team is assembled to lead the effort, and a project charter is created to outline the scope of the project, objectives, timelines, and resources required.

+2. Measure: Once the problem is clearly defined, the next step is to measure the current process and gather data on the problem.
+The team determines what to measure and collects data from various sources, including process maps, customer feedback, and statistical process control charts.

+3. Analyze: In this stage, the team analyzes the data collected to identify the root cause of the problem.
+This step involves a detailed analysis of the data collected in the previous stage to determine the cause of the problem.

+4. Improve: The fourth stage of DMAIC involves using the data collected to improve the process.
+The team develops and implements a plan to address the root cause of the problem.
+This step involves brainstorming ideas for process improvement and evaluating the potential solutions to select the best option.

+5. Control: The final stage of DMAIC is to ensure that the improvements made in the previous stage are sustainable.
+This step involves developing a plan to monitor the process and measure performance to ensure that the changes made are successful.

+## Plan-Do-Check-Act (PDCA)

+Plan-Do-Check-Act (PDCA) is a four-step management method used to continuously improve processes and products.
+It is also known as the Deming cycle, after the quality management guru W. Edwards Deming, who popularized the concept.
+The PDCA cycle is widely used in many industries, including manufacturing, healthcare, and education.

+The four steps of the PDCA cycle are as follows:

+* Plan: In this step, you define the problem, set goals, and develop a plan for achieving those goals.
+You might gather data, analyze the current process, and identify areas for improvement.
+The plan should be specific, measurable, achievable, relevant, and time-bound (SMART).

+* Do: In this step, you implement the plan.
+This might involve training staff, purchasing new equipment, or redesigning a process.
+You should document the changes you make and collect data to track progress.

+* Check: In this step, you evaluate the results of the plan.
+This might involve analyzing data, reviewing feedback from customers or staff, or conducting audits.
+You should compare the results to the goals you set in the planning stage.

+* Act: In this final step, you take action based on the results of the check stage.
+This might involve standardizing the process, making further improvements, or starting the cycle again with a new problem.
+The goal is to continuously improve the process and product.

+The PDCA cycle is iterative, meaning that you can repeat the cycle as many times as needed to achieve the desired results.
+Each cycle should build on the previous one, with the goal of continuously improving the process and product.

+The benefits of using the PDCA cycle include improved quality by continuous improvements, increased efficiency by  eliminating waste, and better communication by involving all stakeholders.

 ## OODA loop

 The OODA (observe, orient, decide, act) loop is a concept developed by military strategist John Boyd that has been widely adopted in business, sports, and other fields.
 The OODA loop is a model for decision-making and action that emphasizes the importance of speed, flexibility, and agility in responding to changing circumstances.